 There are so many options for raised beds, is there really a best one?

-It depends on what you value (time, ease of set up, durability, etc.) so I’ll go through some of the pros and cons.
+It depends on what you value (time, ease of setup, durability, etc.), so I’ll go through some of the pros and cons.

 If you want to make your own raised beds, you can find plans for some here.

 Vinyl or plastic beds can vary greatly in price depending on the durability of the plastic.
 Cheaper and thinner plastic beds may wear out in the sun after a couple of years.
-Again, this really depends where you live and how intense the sun is.
+Again, this really depends on where you live and how intense the sun is.
 I would expect a cheap plastic bed in Arizona to wear out a lot sooner than a cheap plastic raised bed where I live in Saskatchewan.

 I also personally own raised vinyl garden beds that are extremely thick and durable.
 They were expensive, but they’ve held up really well and look basically new.
-I’ve left them out all winter and summer long for 3 years now at this point.
+I’ve left them out all winter and summer long for over 3 years now at this point.
 Unfortunately, they are not in production anymore, but if you find any like them, I’d grab them.

 Finally, metal raised beds are also a great option and extremely durable.
 I don’t really have any personal experience with them, but I know people who have them always seem to like them and I haven’t heard of any downside.